richardschoen/howtostuff/install-python-ibmivirtual-environment.md

 ln -s /QOpenSys/pkgs/bin/g++-10 mydir/g++
 PATH=$PWD/mydir:$PATH

-Note: You may want to create above links in ~/bin directory instead of mydir
+Note: You may want to create above links in ~/bin directory instead of mydir.
+I have not tried this but it was recommended as something to try.
 ```